Love Island 2020 cast – meet the 12 singletons looking for love

 - We requested former Love Islanders what they did to get on the present

-- All the pieces you have to learn about Love Island 2020
+- All the things you want to find out about Love Island 2020

 - Meet Laura Whitmore, the brand new Love Island presenter